Q: Can I attend services if I am not Orthodox?

 A: No, only Orthodox Christians may receive Holy Communion.
 This may seem rather harsh or exclusive in today’s ‘inclusive’ world but it is actually part of the Orthodox Church’s care for strangers and the non-Orthodox.
 The parish priest or deacon will be happy to discuss the issue with any genuinely interested person who wishes to know more.
-At the very end of the Communion service (Divine Liturgy) some blessed bread known as antidoron is distributed; all (Orthodox and non-Orthodox alike) are most welcome to come up and take some and receive a blessing from the priest, there is no need to ask permission to do this; simply get in the queue!
+At the very end of the Communion service (Divine Liturgy) some blessed bread known as antidoron is distributed; all (Orthodox and non-Orthodox alike) are most welcome to come up and take some and receive a blessing from the priest, there is no need to ask permission to do this; simply join the queue.

 Q: What are Orthodox services like?

 A: Orthodox worship is highly liturgical, with the clergy going in and out of the sanctuary and performing many ceremonial tasks which may at first seem strange to non-Orthodox eyes.
 Unlike in an Anglican or Roman Catholic service, a visitor may notice worshippers coming and going at various times throughout the service, lighting candles, crossing themselves, bowing or even prostrating themselves on the ground, standing quietly in private prayer or venerating the icons around the church.
-Nobody pays much attention to what anyone else is doing!
-There are no pews; Orthodox people tend to stand for services, although there are seats if needed.
+Nobody pays much attention to what anyone else is doing.
+There are no pews; Orthodox people tend to stand for services, although there are seats around the edges of the temple, if needed.
 There is no organ or other musical instrumentation; all the music is acappella and sung by a small choir and there are no parts which the congregation must join in with, although some will sing or whisper quietly along.
 There is much more to say about this subject, but as the Orthodox like to say, the best way to find out is to come and see!

 Q: What should I do or how should I act at my first service?